mrkkrp/dot-emacs/README.md

 Some minor features I have implemented (nothing special):

 * automatic installation of all necessary packages;

 * automation to compile/recompile SLIME (works smoothly with Quicklisp);

 * transposition and duplication of lines;

 * purging of buffers (except for «basic» ones);

-* searching online with DuckDuckGo;
+* searching online with DuckDuckGo (it also knows how to prefix my search query depending on major mode, so if I edit Python source, my query will start with `"python "` automatically, it's configurable thing);

 * upgrading of all packages without displaying of `*Packages*` buffer;

 * smart switching between default input method, French, and Russian;

 * some mode line wizardry (can't use `smart-mode-line` or `powerline`);

 * many little hacks that make everything work smoothly and look sexy.

 ## Key Remapping